Is LinkedIn worth the hype?

 Connect with people you’ve studied or worked with

-Share your views, ideas and insights.
+Share your views and insights

-Set up your profile today
+How to set up your profile